How does the Kumon Maths Programme develop school children in Key Stage 2?

 Kumon is proud to be recognised as an education provider that delivers proven academic results and you can read more about the research here.
 By excelling ahead of their peers by the end of primary school, we believe Kumon students gain the confidence, study skills, and academic ability to thrive in their transition to secondary school.

 So, how do the Kumon programmes achieve this?

-The Kumon Maths Programme provides students with a thorough understanding and mental recall of number bonds and multiplications so that when they tackle more challenging topics, they have strong foundations from which to build.
+The Kumon Maths Programme provides students with a thorough understanding and mental recall of number bonds and multiplications so that, when they tackle more challenging topics, they have strong foundations from which to build.
 These key aspects of the maths programme benefit a child in Key Stage 2 because they have had the opportunity to practice thoroughly.

 This example of a Kumon level C worksheet shows the moment where the multiplication of numbers of more than one digit is introduced.
-The child is already familiar with column carries as they have mastered this in the earlier levels and this worksheet builds on that, providing step-by-step examples and clues.
+The child is already familiar with column carries as they have mastered this in the earlier levels, and this worksheet builds on that by providing step-by-step examples and clues.
 This learning is essential because a good knowledge of times tables, multiplication and working with four-digit numbers is a vital part of the SATs measurement of the Key Stage 2 curriculum in England and Wales.